xformerfhs/transposer/README.md

 It should be at least a thousand characters, and the passwords should be long and random, like e.g. these two:
 `fmejivhguqvlsd1esl5f2mbo0vowl5c3oh93deacosymu1vk0qes4064bqoemuiwxsz2c0sru97yzfmzg9i58jczg`
 `wm2zmxrvz0idg7iox2k8fb9suzezcdqfrejjrj3ed2qzrl73c769eutl7ipihmlii3zdcfg7zamo3lt`

+This program has been created for educational purposes.
+I use it in my cryptography teachings to show how transposition works and what the strengths and weaknesses are.

 ## Calls